agordon/ssl_recipes/recipes/README.rsyslogd.md

 1. **imrelp** is the Input Module for libRELP.
 2. The server rsyslog is configured to listen on TCP port 20514.
-3. TLS is turned on, and the three required files are provided (NOTE: rsyslogd requires full path to all files.
+3. TLS is turned on, and the three required files are provided (NOTE: rsyslog requires full path to all files.
 Adapt your configuration for based on the locations of theses files on your computer).
 4. **permitted peers** option will require the sending client's names to match.